Malou-A/CHIM-MA/README.md

 # CHIM-MA
-A program created to detect chimeric sequences
+This program was created during a project week for the course BINP29 (Sequence analysis II) at Lund University.
+It's aim is to detect chimeric sequences

 ### Description